Origins What is Buddhism Doctrines Comparison The Truth

 What Is Buddhism?

 Buddhism is a non-theistic spiritual tradition that does not believe in a creator god.
-It is fundamentally a path of inquiry — an exploration of the nature of mind, suffering, and liberation.
-At its core, Buddhism holds that all sentient beings have the potential to attain awakening.
+It is fundamentally a path of inquiry and exploration centered around the nature of mind, suffering, and liberation.
+At its core, Buddhism holds that all sentient beings have the potential to attain Nirvana.

 Theravada Buddhism